KarMiles/polish-girl-painting/README.md

     - from django.contrib import admin - for managing functionality of the admin page.
     - from django import forms - used for Django forms
     - from django.contrib import messages - used for temporary on-screen messages.
-    - from django.contrib.auth.tokens import PasswordResetTokenGenerator - used for secure communication.
     - from django.contrib.auth.models import User - for utilizing Django built-in User model functionality.
     - from django.db import models - for utilizing model structure.
     - from django.shortcuts import render - for rendering a page as a result of running a function.